VoxeLibre/VoxeLibre/API.md

 # API
 ## Groups
 MineClone 2 makes very extensive use of groups.
-Making sure your items and objects are members of the correct group is a good and easy way to ensure compability without using any function calls.
+Making sure your items and objects have the correct group memberships is very important.
 Groups are explained in `GROUPS.md`.

+## Mod naming convention
+Mods mods in MineClone 2 follow a simple naming convention: Mods with the prefix “`mcl_`” are specific to MineClone 2, although they may be based on an existing standalone.
+Mods which lack this prefix are *usually* verbatim copies of a standalone mod.
+Some modifications may still have been applied, but the APIs are held compatible.

+## Adding items
+### Special fields

+All nodes can have these fields:

+* `_mcl_hardness`: Hardness of the block, ranges from 0 to infinity (represented by -1).
+Determines digging times.
+Default: 0
+* `_mcl_blast_resistance`: How well this block blocks and resistst explosions.
+Default: 0

+Use the `mcl_sounds` mod for the sounds.

-## APIs for adding simple things
+## APIs
-You can add simple things by calling functions in the various MineClone 2 mods.
+A lot of things are possible by using one of the APIs in the mods.
+Note that not all APIs are documented yet, but it is planned.
+The following APIs should be more or less stable but keep in mind that MineClone 2 is still unfinished.
+All directory names are relative to `mods/`

+### Items
+* Doors: `ITEMS/mcl_doors`
-* Fences and fence gates: See `mods/ITEMS/mcl_fences/API.md`.
+* Fences and fence gates: `ITEMS/mcl_fences`
-* Walls: See `mods/ITEMS/mcl_walls/API.md`
+* Walls: `ITEMS/mcl_walls`

-### Undocumented APIs
-You can also add stuff for the following thins, but the APIs are currently undocumented.
-These mods are very similar to Minetest Game.

-* Doors: See `mods/ITEMS/doors`
-* Stairs and slabs: See `mods/ITEMS/stairs` and `mods/ITEMS/mcstair`
-* Beds: See `mods/ITEMS/beds`
+* Beds: `ITEMS/mcl_beds`
-* Buckets (for new liquids): See `mods/ITEMS/bucket`
-* Panes (like glass panes and iron bars): See `mods/ITEMS/xpanes`

-WARNING!
-These 5 mods may be renamed or changed in future releases, and compability could be broken.
+* Buckets: `ITEMS/mcl_buckets`

 ## Mobs
+* Mobs: `ENTITIES/mods`

-This mod uses Mobs Redo [`mobs`] by TenPlus1, a very powerful mod for adding mods of various kinds.
+MineClone 2 uses Mobs Redo [`mobs`] by TenPlus1, a very powerful mod for adding mods of various types.
-There are minor modificiations for MineClone 2 compability and some items have been removed or moved to other mods, but the API is identical to the original.
+There are modificiations from the original mod for MineClone 2 compability.
+Some items have been removed or moved to other mods, but the API is identical.
 You can add your own mobs, spawn eggs and spawning rules with this mod.
-API documnetation is included in `mods/ENTITIES/mobs/api.txt`.
+API documnetation is included in `ENTITIES/mobs/api.txt`.

-Note that mobs in MineClone 2 are still very experimental, everything about mobs may change radically at any time!
+### Help
+* Item help texts: `HELP/doc/doc_items`
+* Low-level help entry and category framework: `HELP/doc/doc`
+* Support for lookup tool (required for all entities): `HELP/doc/doc_identifier`

+### HUD
+* Statbars: `HUD/hudbars`

+### Utility APIs
+* Select random treasures: `CORE/mcl_loot`
+* Get flowing direction of liquids: `CORE/flowlib`
+* `on_walk_over` callback for nodes: `CORE/walkover`
+* Get node names close to player (to reduce constant querying): `PLAYER/mcl_playerinfo`

+### Unstable APIs
+These APIs may be subject to change in future.
+You could already use these APIs but there will probably be breaking changes in the future, or the API is not as fleshed out as it should be.
+Use at your own risk!

+* Panes (like glass panes and iron bars): `ITEMS/xpanes`
+* Slabs and stairs: `ITEM/mcl_stairs` **and** `ITEMS/mcstair`
+* `_on_ignite` callback: `ITEMS/mcl_fire`
+* Farming: `ITEMS/mcl_farming`
+* Other mods not listed above

-## Other APIs
+### Planned APIs

-* Statbars / HUD bars: See `mods/HUD/hudbars`
-* Hunger: See `mods/PLAYER/mcl_hunger/API.md`
+* Flowers

-## Other things of interest
-Mods found in `mods/CORE` contain important core APIs and utility functions, used throughout the subgame.
+* Saplings and trees
+* Custom banner patterns
+* Custom dimensions
+* Custom portals
+* Music discs
+* Dispenser and dropper support
+* Proper sky and weather APIs
+* Explosion API